-City facilities including City Hall are closed to the public until further notice.
-A secure drop-box located at the Christina Street doors to City Hall is also available for residents wishing to drop off payments, letters, applications, etc. Residents are asked to use available online resources and check out our customer service page for a list of additional services.
-You can also contact City Hall by Phone: (519) 332-0330 Ext 3131 or Email: email@example.com.
+A secure drop-box located at the Christina Street doors to City Hall is available for residents wishing to drop off payments, letters, applications, etc. Residents are encouraged to use available online resources, or contact City Hall by Phone: (519) 332-0330 Ext 3131 or Email: email@example.com.

 - Practice physical distancing at all times.